 In the tradition of Being Digital and The Tipping Point, Steven Johnson, acclaimed as a “cultural critic with a poet’s heart” (The Village Voice), takes readers on an eye-opening journey through emergence theory and its applications.

 Human society evolves.
 Change in technology, language, morality, and society is incremental, inexorable, gradual, and spontaneous.
 It follows a narrative, going from one stage to the next, and it largely happens by trial and error—a version of natural selection.
-Much of the human world is the result of human action but not of human design: it emerges from the interactions of millions, not from the plans of a few.
+Much of the human world is the result of human action but not of human design: … Continued

 What enables individually simple insects like ants to act with such precision and purpose as a group?
 How do trillions of neurons produce something as extraordinarily complex as consciousness?
-In this remarkably clear and companionable book, leading complex systems scientist Melanie Mitchell provides an intimate tour of the sciences of complexity, a broad set of efforts that seek to explain how large-scale complex, organized, and adaptive behavior can emerge from simple interactions among myriad individuals.
+In this remarkably clear and companionable book, leading complex systems scientist Melanie Mitchell provides an intimate tour of the sciences of complexity, a broad set of … Continued

 A Frenchman rents a Hollywood movie.
 A Thai schoolgirl mimics Madonna.
 Saddam Hussein chooses Frank Sinatra’s “My Way” as the theme song for his fifty-fourth birthday.
 It is a commonplace that globalization is subverting local culture.
 But is it helping as much as it hurts?